Chart Color Schemes

 Singleton's residents are extremely healthy with younger cohorts in particular seeing very low prevalence of common health conditions

-Analysis of health metrics shows strong performance throughout Singleton.
-Younger cohorts particularly saw very low prevalence of common health conditions.
+Analysis of health metrics shows strong performance throughout Singleton, with younger cohorts particularly seeing very low prevalence of common health conditions.

-The rate of private health cover was exceptionally high at approximately 58% of the total population (2703 people), compared to 55.3% across Greater Perth.
-The most common medical conditions were mental health issues and asthma, impacting 8.9 and 7.2% of residents respectively.
-73.1% declared themselves completely clear of medical ailments, compared to 68.5% across Greater Perth.
-Singleton has 11.2% of residents aged 65 and over (522 people), which is lower than the 15.6% in Greater Perth.
+The rate of private health cover was found to be high at approximately 58% of the total population (around 2,730 people).
+Mental health issues were the most common medical condition in the area, affecting 8.9% of residents, followed by asthma which impacted 7.2%.
+A total of 73.1% declared themselves completely clear of medical ailments compared to 68.5% across Greater Perth.
+Singleton has 11.2% of its population aged 65 and over (527 people), lower than the 15.6% in Greater Perth.

 Frequently Asked Questions - Health